Drulac/waterImage/README.md

 I have create this package for the Water Panther WebBrowser project.

 ## Usage
-You need nodejs to run it
+You need [NodeJS](https://nodejs.org/en/download/) and [GraphicsMagick](http://www.graphicsmagick.org/README.html#installation) to run it

-You just have to run `node img imageName.png`
+You just have to run
+`npm install waterimage`
+and then
+`npm test` or `npm start examples/paysage.jpg`

 After the image name you can precise the image depth, between 2 and 8.
-Lower values are quick, higher value are more pretty.
-By default it is 4, the better quality/sp eed ratio.
+Lower values are quicker, higher value are prettiest.
+Ma favorite value is 4, the better quality/speed ratio.

 # Important to know
 This package is made to be used in console.
 The ascii image can only be rendered in a console, because of using terminal color tags.